dominicbraam/plex-kg/prereqs.md

 SHACL is used to describe what the RDF data should look like.
 It ensures the graph conforms to the expected structures and datatypes. ie. validation.

+### RDFS (RDF Schema)

+It can be seen as an ontology to write your ontologies, a vocabulary to write your vocabulary, and a schema to describe your schema.

+It defines taxonomies through classes and subclass relationships.
+It provides vocabulary (rdfs:Class, rdfs:subClassOf, rdfs:Property, rdfs:subPropertyOf) for describing hierarchical structures. i.e. taxonomies or ontologies—of resources.

+If a property is declared with `rdf:type`, it’s an instance of a class, not a subclass.

 ## Taxonomies

 A taxonomy is a hierarchical framework, or schema, for the organization of organisms, inanimate objects, events, and/or concepts.
 We see taxonomies daily as humans, and we don’t give them much thought.
 Taxonomies are the facets, filters, and search suggestions commonly seen on modern websites.